Azure/azure-sdk-for-js/sdk/attestation/attestation/README.md

 In order to interact with the Microsoft Azure Attestation service, you'll need to create an instance of the [Attestation Client][attestation_client] or [Attestation Administration Client][attestation_admin_client] class.
 You need a **attestation instance url**, which you may see as "DNS Name" in the portal, and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

-Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].
-To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, you should install the @azure/identity package:
+In this getting started section, we'll be authenticating using client secret credentials through the [DefaultAzureCredential][defaultazurecredential] provider, but we offer more authentication mechanisms through the [@azure/identity][azure_identity] package.
+To install the @azure/identity package:

 ```Powershell
 npm install @azure/identity